blank

 This kind of memory is necessarily implicit because the newborn has no conceptual or verbal ability and must depend on its inborn capacity to learn what it needs quickly and nonconsciously, in an environment where survival itself depends on emotional connection.

-Implicit memory is procedural.
+Implicit emotional memories are procedural.
 This means implicit memory is difficult to change.
 For instance, you just can't tell yourself, "Don't be stubborn" and hope this will change you permanently.
 This is like the left brain telling the right brain what to do.
 As my colleague Dr. Carole likes to say, "It ain't gonna happen."

 Changes to the implicit memory system require a different kind of stimulus.
 Thankfully, due to the brain's capacity for plasticity these types of changes are possible.